amandascherr/Data-Structures-Unicamp/Readme.md

-# Data Structures
+# Data Structures - Unicamp

-This repository contains a collection of programming projects developed during a **Data Structures** course at the **University of Campinas (UNICAMP)**.
+This repository contains a collection of programming projects developed during a **Data Structures** course (MC202) at the **University of Campinas (UNICAMP)**.

 Each project addresses a real-world–inspired problem where selecting and implementing the appropriate data structure was essential to an efficient solution.

 All projects were implemented in **C**, with a strong focus on algorithmic reasoning, efficiency, and proper use of abstract data types.

-## 🧱 Covered Data Structures
+## 📚 Covered Data Structures

-The repository includes implementations and applications of structures such as:
+This repository includes implementations and applications of structures such as:

-- Arrays and Dynamic Arrays
-- Linked Lists
-- Stacks and Queues
+- Heaps / Priority Queues
-- Trees (e.g., Binary Trees, Binary Search Trees)
-- Hash Tables
 - Graphs
-- Heaps / Priority Queues

 Each project focuses on one main structure, although auxiliary structures may also appear when necessary.

 ---